--Validation (i.e. making your organisation look like the real deal) can be achieved with simple clickable buttons.
+-Validation (i.e. making your organization look like the real deal) can be achieved with simple clickable buttons.
 No one knows where a link in an email will lead.
 But a clickable button looks better and gives readers the impression that whatever you’re selling is valuable enough to bother creating a custom email template for.
-The other advantage is you can design the buttons to be bigger and more colourful in order to catch the eye, before moving them to wherever you want them in the body of the mail to make them stand out and as clickable as possible.
+The other advantage is you can design the buttons to be bigger and more colorful in order to catch the eye, before moving them to wherever you want them in the body of the mail to make them stand out and as clickable as possible.

 Finally, social proof is important.
 If your recipients see all their industry peers/a greater audience have already committed to the action, then they’re more likely to as well.

 4) CALL TO ACTION (CTA)